chiffa/BioFlow/dev_log.rst

  - TODO: [FEATURE] change the informativity computation so that the path between nodes through the network is log of probability of being connected through that suite of GO terms.

- - TODO: [FEATURE] flow to a targeted set
+ - DONE: [FEATURE] flow to a targeted set

- - TODO: [FEATURE] weighted targets flow
+ - DONE: [FEATURE] weighted targets flow

  - DONE: [FEATURE] modification of the Laplacian weights by the end user.